Id Tech: id Tech 4

-Commonly known as the "Doom 3 engine" which was used to power Doom 3 as it released in 2004, id Tech 4 began as an enhancement to id Tech 3.
+Originally known as the "Doom 3 engine", which was used to power Doom 3 as it released in 2004, id Tech 4 began as an enhancement to id Tech 3.
 During development, it was initially just a complete rewrite of the engine's renderer, while still retaining other subsystems, such as file access, and memory management.
 The decision to switch from C to the C++ programming language necessitated a restructuring and rewrite of the rest of the engine; today, while id Tech 4 contains code from id Tech 3, much of it has been rewritten.
+It features unified lighting, shadow volumes, shaders, normal mapping, specular mapping, the improved MD5 skeletal model format, interactive GUI rendered onto model surfaces, and real-time physics simulation.
 The source code was released on 22 November 2011 under GPL-3.0-or-later.

 Other games using this engine are: Raven Software's Quake 4 (2005) and Wolfenstein (2009), Human Head Studios' Prey (2006), Splash Damage's Enemy Territory: Quake Wars (2007) and Brink (2011).

 id Tech 4 was updated with the 2012 release of Doom 3: BFG Edition with some features from id Tech 5.
-The source code was released on 26 November 2012 under GPL-3.0-or-later.
+The source code was released on 26 November 2012 under GPL-3.0-or-later, and it is the last GPL licensed id Software release.

 id Tech 5

 id Tech 5 was the first id Tech engine to receive its own logo.

 Used for id Software's Rage, the engine is based on the file system frameworks.
 Some technologies included are the GUI system from id Tech 4, including a new renderer, MegaTexture 2.0 technology, soft shadows and more.

-id is requiring companies that use the engine to publish their games through id's sister company, Bethesda Softworks.

 The engine was later used to power MachineGames' first two Wolfenstein titles, The New Order in 2014 and its standalone expansion The Old Blood, from 2015.
 It was also used for Tango Gameworks' The Evil Within (2014).

+id Tech 5 can no longer be licensed and is now proprietary to id's parent company, Bethesda Softworks.

-id Tech 5 is currently the oldest id Software engine not to be released under the GNU GPL license.
-As of 2025, the engine remains closed-source.
+It is the oldest id Software engine not to be released under the GNU GPL license.
+According to then-CEO of id Software, Todd Hollenshead, the engine remains closed-source because it is a "competitive advantage and we want to keep it within games we publish -- not necessarily exclusively to id or id titles, but if you're going to make a game with id Tech 5 then it needs to be published by Bethesda, which I think is a fair thing."